DDjivan/photo-turntable-project/docs/Homework 1.md

+2025-10-01
-Djivan, Andrei and Philip
+Djivan Vartanian, Andrei Stupu and Philip Schlicht

 # TASK:
 **Homework:** Prepare a detailed, per-person task plan describing what each team member will work on in the course of the next two TP sessions.
 This has to be posted on your team Discord channel before 2025-10-02.

-## We need to Decide on Quaterdeadlines!
+# We need to Decide on Quaterdeadlines!

-# Camera programming (App)
+### Camera programming (App)
 - Framwork
 - Design UI
 - Take Fotos